PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 Only simple data from scanners and acquisition modes (e.g., only one bed position) were considered in this challenge.
 Reading the data was supported by the open source software for tomographic reconstruction \cite[\href{http://stir.sf.net}{STIR}]{Thielemans2012P} either directly or through one of our conversion scripts.
 Some of these scripts have not been made publicly available yet due to pending approval from scanner vendors.
 The scanner models for which we can handle data are: \begin{itemize} \item Siemens Healthineers: Biograph mMR (native SIRF/STIR processing), Biograph Vision 600 (conversion via e7tools) \item GE HealthCare: Signa PET/MR (conversion via Duetto \cite{wadhwa2018ImplementationImageReconstruction}, but we have no access to the MRAC code), Discovery 690/710 (conversion via pettoolbox), Discovery MI (conversion via Duetto) \item Mediso: AnyScan (conversion handled by the National Physical Laboratory (NPL)) \item Positrigo: NeuroLF from output in SAFIR file format \cite{dao2022EvaluationSTIRLibrary} \end{itemize}

-All necessary data were saved in a STIR-supported version of the Interfile standard to allow offline reconstruction.
+All necessary datasets were saved in a STIR-supported version of the Interfile standard to allow offline reconstruction.
 A readme file with information about the phantom preparation and acquisition protocols was provided.

 The data collected included the following files: \begin{itemize} \item list-mode files, as exported from the scanner console, \item attenuation correction files as provided by the scanner (i.e., CTAC or MRAC) in DICOM, Nifti or STIR Interfile format, \item normalisation and calibration files, in the format supplied by the vendor, \item image reconstructed with vendor software (DICOM) with all corrections applied for cross-checking, \item volumes of interest (VOI) provided as images in exactly the same dimensions / voxel-size as the scanner reconstruction (Nifti or STIR Interfile format), one file for each VOI.
 VOIs were constructed by the sites contributing the data or constructed by the PETRIC team.
-Scripts were provided to construct VOIs for the NEMA Image Quality and Hoffman phantoms. \end{itemize} Curated data is available \href{https://petric.tomography.stfc.ac.uk/data/}{petric.tomography.stfc.ac.uk/data/}
+Scripts were provided to construct VOIs for the NEMA Image Quality and Hoffman phantoms. \end{itemize} Curated datasets are available at \href{https://petric.tomography.stfc.ac.uk/data/}{petric.tomography.stfc.ac.uk/data/}